BGSpiegl/GCparagon/README.md

 ## Required Files
 The reference genome used to create the 4 BAM files in the publication can be downloaded using the [EXECUTE_reference_download.sh](/2bit_reference/EXECUTE_reference_download.sh) bash script.
-To recreate the output which was used in the publication, run [this driver script](/driver_scripts/drv_compute_GC_presets.sh) after setting up the conda env and downloading the 2bit reference genome file.

-A hg38 lowercase-masked standard analysis set reference file in FastA.gz format is downloaded from [https://hgdownload.soe.ucsc.edu][hg38_std_analysis_set].
+A hg38 lowercase-masked standard analysis set reference file in 2bit format is downloaded from [https://hgdownload.soe.ucsc.edu][hg38_std_analysis_set].

 Alternatively, you can download a hg38 reference genome file in FastA.gz format which is converted into the 2bit format